International Baccalaureate Grades 11-12

 Conventions for Citations

-Teachers will instruct students in conventions for proper citation.
+Media specialists and teachers will instruct students in conventions for proper citation.
 In most cases, students will follow the Modern Language Association (MLA) style guidelines.
-Studetns will have access to NoodleTools.

 Consequences for Academic Dishonesty

-The school promotes a positive school culture through building-wide behavior expectations.
-Our HAWK (Honesty, Accountability, Work Ethic and Kindness) expectations support academic honesty and the development of the learner profile attributes.
+All three schools promote a positive school culture through building-wide behavior expectations.
+At LVE the R.O.C.K expectations (Respect/Responsible, Open-Minded, Caring and Knowledgeable); RMS the C.A.R.E expectations (Courteous & Respectful, Accepting, Responsible, and Excited for learning) and at CHS the HAWK expectations (Honesty, Accountability, Work Ethic and Kindness) support academic honesty and the development of the learner profile attributes.

-Expectations for academic honesty, definitions of dishonesty, and consequences for plagiarism, cheating and collusion are clearly communicated in the Student Behavior Handbook: Rights and Responsibilities, sent to students and families each fall and presented to all students in advisory lessons.
+Expectations for academic honesty, definitions of dishonesty, and consequences for plagiarism, cheating and collusion are clearly communicated in the Student Behavior Handbook: Rights and Responsibilities, shared with students and families each fall and presented to all students in advisory lessons.

 Academic dishonesty is classified as a Level 2 infraction and consequences may include: